 Adopting a child is a wondrous, exciting event, and legal technicalities may be the furthest thing from your mind.
 However, ensuring that the adoption process is completed properly is critical to the security of your family.
 Fortunately, you don’t have to manage those details and procedural requirements on your own.
-An experienced family law attorney like Tara L. Sharp can guide you through the process, ensuring that you don’t miss a step.
+Our experienced Family Law Attorneys at Sharp & Associates Law Firm can guide you through the process, ensuring that you don’t miss a step.

 We serve all of west Michigan; Kalamazoo County, Kent County, Calhoun County, Berrien County, Van Buren County, Cass County, St. Joseph County, Ottawa County, Branch County, and Barry County.

 Not every adoption case is the same.
 For example, the procedures for a step-parent adoption or next-of-kin adoption differ somewhat from the requirements for a county adoption.
 Each has special requirements based on the circumstances surrounding that type of adoption.
 For example, where a step-father is adopting a child, it may be necessary to first secure a termination of the natural father’s parental rights.
 Further, if the child being adopted is 14 years of age or older, the child’s consent is required for a step-parent adoption.
 In a county adoption case, a home visit is required before the adoption can move forward.

 Common Adoption Services